tgunr/mcp-client-for-ollama/README.md

 ### Command-line Arguments

 > [!TIP]
 > The CLI now uses `Typer` for a modern experience: grouped options, rich help, and built-in shell autocompletion.
+Advanced users can use short flags for faster commands.
 To enable autocompletion, run:
 >
 > ```bash
 > ollmcp --install-completion